zaihdo/GuestBookingSystem/README.md

 # GuestBookingSystem
-Guest booking program for a hotel
+Guest booking program for a hotel group named PhumlaKamnandi